 With more skills, experience and some supervisory responsibility, the salary can rise to around £30,000 a year or more.

 You might earn extra through bonuses and performance-related pay.

 You usually sit with other IT helpdesk analysts in an open plan office.

 You work at a computer and use a phone with a headset.

 You might work normal hours Monday to Friday, although with some employers there may be shifts, covering 24 hours a day, 7 days a week, if they provide international support.

 There are no set entry routes into this profession.

-- Some employers ask for a Higher National Certificate (HNC) or Higher National Diploma (HND) in Computing: Technical Support, or other relevant discipline.
+Some employers ask for a HNC or HND in Computing: Technical Support, or other relevant discipline.